 A new app called Personal Safety offers up peace of mind, allowing the phone to alert your preset emergency contacts in the event of an emergency, and the Pixel 4 can even detect car crashes through sensors on the phone.
 It can then place calls to emergency services and send your location, in case you’re incapacitated.
 Helpful indeed, though I can’t exactly test it to see how well this all works.

 My favorite new addition is the Recorder app, which can transcribe interviews in real-time.
 It uses on-device machine learning, so no data is sent to Google and you don’t need an internet connection for it to work.
 The transcribing isn’t perfect, but it’s quite good and excellent for people like me that do a lot of interviews and hate the manual transcribing process afterward.
-This app will make its way to Pixel 3, Pixel 3a and Pixel 2 in the “coming months.”
+This app made its way to Pixel 3, Pixel 3a, and Pixel 2 phones in December.

 Live Caption is yet another one of these additions that I never thought I’d need to use.
 It automatically generates captions for any video with audio, and all of this happens on the device.
 I’ve used it when I’m on the subway and don’t want to put on my earbuds, but want to understand what’s going on in a video — Live Caption’s mostly accurate captions saved the day.

 What’s also impressive is the new Google Assistant, which used to run on algorithms that required more than 100GB of storage, now shrunken to under 500MB.
-That means it’s faster, it can work on-device more often instead of solely relying on the cloud, and it doesn’t need an internet connection for some tasks, like opening an app or setting a timer.
+That means it’s faster, it can work on-device more often, and it doesn’t need an internet connection for some tasks, like opening an app or setting a timer.